Favorite Links of Doron Zeilberger

 Paul Nevai, Great Approximator and disciple of Szego and Askey.

-Michael Nielsen, Young and Energetic Quantum Informatician, and keepr of a fascinating academic Blog.
+Michael Nielsen, Energetic Quantum Informatician, and keepr of a fascinating academic Blog.

 Andrew Odlyzko, Perhaps the greatest Computational Mathematican, great asymptotician, and profound thinker of the Electronic Age.